oracle/terraform-provider-oci/website/docs/r/golden_gate_connection.html.markdown

 	* `private_ip` - Deprecated: this field will be removed in future versions.
 Either specify the private IP in the connectionString or host  field, or make sure the host name is resolvable in the target VCN.

 		The private IP address of the connection's endpoint in the customer's VCN, typically a database endpoint or a big data endpoint (e.g. Kafka bootstrap server).
 In case the privateIp is provided, the subnetId must also be provided.
 In case the privateIp (and the subnetId) is not provided it is assumed the datasource is publicly accessible.
 In case the connection is accessible only privately, the lack of privateIp will result in not being able to access the connection.
+* `catalog` - Represents the catalog of given type used in an Iceberg connection.
+	* `branch` - The active branch of the Nessie catalog from which Iceberg reads and writes table metadata.
+	* `catalog_type` - The catalog type.
+	* `client_id` - The OAuth client ID used for authentication.
+	* `client_secret_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the password Oracle GoldenGate uses to connect to Snowflake platform.
+	* `glue_id` - The AWS Glue Catalog ID where Iceberg tables are registered.
+	* `name` - The catalog name within Polaris where Iceberg tables are registered.
+	* `principal_role` - The Snowflake role used to access Polaris.
+	* `properties_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret that stores the content of the configuration file containing additional properties for the REST catalog.
+See documentation: https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm
+	* `uri` - The URL endpoint for the Polaris API. e.g.: 'https://<your-snowflake-account>.snowflakecomputing.com/polaris/api/catalog'
 * `client_id` - Azure client ID of the application.
 This property is required when 'authenticationType' is set to 'AZURE_ACTIVE_DIRECTORY'. e.g.: 06ecaabf-8b80-4ec8-a0ec-20cbf463703d
 * `client_secret_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the client secret is stored.
 Only applicable for authenticationType == OAUTH_M2M.
 Note: When provided, 'clientSecret' field must not be provided.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment being referenced.